 Exclusions are provisions on your car insurance policy that nullify coverage when it’s time to claim.

-Exclusions are often hidden away in the finer details of an insurance policy, and can be easily missed if you’re not careful.
-So, if you’re in the market for comprehensive car insurance, you need to be aware of common exclusions within your policy to ensure your cover isn’t voided when it’s time to claim.
+Exclusions can be found in the finer details of an insurance policy.
+Make sure you are aware of common exclusions within your policy so your cover isn’t void when it’s time to claim.

 Typical exclusions to look out for include: